-While computers are the most effective means of storing, retrieving and presenting instruction in education and training contexts, they are, however, expensive as compared to other instructional media.
+While computers are the most effective means of storing, retrieving, and presenting instruction in education and training contexts, they are, however, expensive as compared to other instructional media.

-Nonetheless, their precision, effectiveness, time-saving, and their ability to keep records for future use makes computers value for money when utilized as an instructional media.
+Nonetheless, their precision, effectiveness, time-saving, and their ability to keep records for future use makes computers value for money when utilized as instructional media.

-Read Also: Download Teaching and learning Resources
+Read Also: Download Teaching and Learning Resources

 Instructional Media for Distance Learning

-Distance Learning can be defined as structured learning that is experienced at someplace away from the educational settings and sometime after the live lesson.
-These kinds of media instructions help learners who are far away from teachers to be able to receive instructions without any hindrance and in their comfort zone and sometimes their own pace.
-These are some of the media that are used in distance learning; Computer network, Broadcast radio, Audio teleconferencing, Audio graphic conferencing, Televisions, and Video handouts.
+Distance Learning can be defined as structured learning that is experienced someplace away from the educational settings and sometime after the live lesson.
+These kinds of media instructions help learners who are far away from teachers to be able to receive instructions without any hindrance and in their comfort zone and sometimes at their own pace.
+These are some of the media that are used in distance learning; Computer networks, Broadcast radio, Audio teleconferencing, Audio graphic conferencing, Televisions, and Video handouts.